 Abigail manages Jimbo’s Community Nursery, which includes Hawthorn specialist playroom.
 She has worked in the childcare sector for over 30 years.
 Abigail is keen to ensure that children from all backgrounds have the skills that they need to be ready to transition smoothly to other settings or start school with confidence.
 Abigail enjoys reading, walking, swimming and spending time with her family.

 Family Services Manager

-Esme joined Leeds Mencap as a volunteer in the youth clubs in 2011, going on to work and then lead these.
+Esme joined Leeds Mencap as a volunteer in the youth clubs in 2011, going on to work in and then lead these.
 She became the Family Services Manager in 2016, having previously worked within SEN in the local council.
-Her role is manage and oversee family support and activities for young people with a learning disability and their siblings, as well as developing the services offered by Leeds Mencap.
+Her role is to manage and oversee family support and activities for young people with a learning disability and their siblings, as well as developing the services offered by Leeds Mencap.
 She sits on a number of boards and steering groups across the city, including the SEND Partnership Board and SILC Cluster.
 In her spare time Esme enjoys spending time with her family, reading, cooking and traveling.

 Bernie began working for Leeds Mencap in July 2013 as the Project Manager leading on the development of a new building; this lead to the opening of the Vinery Centre in April 2016 and since then Bernie has been the Centre Manager.
 To relax Bernie loves playing scrabble on her IPad.